Myanmar: What's behind Aung San Suu Kyi 'confusing' pardon? – DW – 08/02/2023

 Myanmar: What's behind Aung San Suu Kyi 'confusing' pardon?

-The military regime in Myanmar has announced a partial pardon for the ousted democratic leader Aung San Suu Kyi this week, reducing her 33-year-long sentence by six years.
+The military regime in Myanmar has announced a partial pardon for the ousted democratic leader Aung San Suu Kyi this week, reducing her 33-year sentence by six years.

 Suu Kyi is 78 years old.
 Myanmar's military deposed of her democratically elected government in a coup two and a half years ago and the junta has been clamping down on any political opposition ever since.